apify/apify-docs/sources/platform/integrations/actors/integration_ready_actors.md

 ---
-title: Actors
+title: Integration-ready Actors
 description: Learn how to integrate with other Actors and tasks
-sidebar_position: 11.10
+sidebar_position: 1
-slug: /integrations/actors
+slug: /integrations/actors/integration-ready-actor
 ---

-## How to prepare integration-ready Actor?

 Any Actor can be used as integration.
 But in order to make the experience nice for it’s users, there are few things to keep on mind.